WindHound/iOS/README.md

 Command line tools for Xcode 9.2
 ```

-Might work on older Xcode but since Swift 4 is required 9.0 is the oldest supported version
+Should work on older Xcode but since Swift 4 is required 9.0 is the oldest supported version (I used 4.1; some features might not be supported in Swift 4 although this is unlikely)

 ### iOS Version

-The code was tested on iPhone 6 and newer with iOS (10, 10.3.1 and 11.1)
+The code was tested on iPhone 6 and newer with 3 iOS versions

 ```
 iOS 10.0